ropensci/cde/README.md

 For full details of the classification hierarchy used, see the details [here](https://environment.data.gov.uk/catchment-planning/help#help-classification-hierarchy).

-It returns a dataframe containing the status (and other details) for the specified combination of column, value, level and dates.
+The function returns a dataframe containing the status (and other details) for the specified combination of column, value, level and dates.

 Note that during 2013 and 2014 waterbodies were classified under both Cycle 1 and Cycle 2 methodologies.
 The status information extracted for these years is just for the Cycle 2 classification, to avoid double counting.